Outburn-IL/foob-docs/configuration.md

 In case of an error, the component writes an error message to the IRIS Messages log.

-In addition, the full protocol of data exchange with the FUME server will be also written to the IRIS Messages log.
+In addition, the full flow of data with the FUME server is also written in the IRIS Messages trace.

-To register the component, create a new Business Operation of type  `Outburn.Fume.NativeProduction.BusinessOperation.FumeStoreOperation` and give it any name (e.g. FumeStoreOperation)
+To add a new instance, add a new Business Operation of type  `Outburn.Fume.NativeProduction.BusinessOperation.FumeStoreOperation` and give it a new name (e.g. FumeStoreOperationNEW)

 The component exposes the following main properties: